 He was selected for the twin tours of New Zealand and West Indies in 1975-76, but could not break through despite a not-too-good performance from Kirmani.
 However, after India lost the first ODI at Lancaster Park in the two-match series, Kirmani was left out to make way for Krishnamurthy.

-The 35-over (46.4 six-ball overs) match was a no-contest: New Zealand scored 236 for eight before rolling over India for 156.
+The 35-over (46.4 six-ball overs) match was a no-contest: New Zealand scored 236 for 8 before rolling over India for 156.
 Krishnamurthy scored six (and did the unthinkable by being dominated by Chandra in a partnership), but had managed to stump Glenn Turner off Venkat and catch Richard Hadlee off Chandra.
 He never played another international match.

 Krishnamurthy played on till 1978-79.
 He led Hyderabad Cricket Association XI in the Moin-ud-Dowlah Gold Cup Tournament of 1976-77.
 He eventually retired from all competitive cricket after the likes of Bharath Reddy, Surinder Khanna, Daljit Singh, Zulfiqar Parkar, and Sambaran Banerjee appeared on the scenario.